EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 #### Creating a new directory for the controller

-First, we need to create a new directory where the new PHP controller for our custom route will live.
+First we need to create a new directory where the new PHP controller for our custom route will live.
 The new directory path should be:

-- `app/code/EndPoint/MyModule/Controller`
+`app/code/EndPoint/MyModule/Controller`

 We can create as many directory levels we want, depending on our desired path.
 For example, if we create a class named `Index` in `app/code/EndPoint/MyModule/Controller`, the URL that will be routed to this controller will be `https://{our_website}/mymodule/index` (the “Controller” directory is ignored).
 If we create a class named `HelloWorld` in `app/code/EndPoint/MyModule/Controller/Test`, the resulting URL will be `https://{our_website}/mymodule/test/helloworld`.